jimthompson5802/wordle_solver/README.md

 ### `src/experiment_analysis.ipynb`

+Analyses the results of the experiment with 10 words, 10 trials each.

+### `src/experiment_analysis_100_words.ipynb`

-Analyses the results of the experiment.
+Analyses the results of the experiment with 100 words.

 ## Observations: